dgraph-io/dgraph/wiki/content/mutations/index.md

 ## Upsert Block

 The upsert block allows performing queries and mutations in a single request.
-The upsert block contains one query block and one mutation block.
-Variables defined in the query block can be used in the mutation block using the `uid` function.
+The upsert block contains one query block and one or more than one mutation blocks.
+Variables defined in the query block can be used in the mutation blocks using the `uid` and `val` function.
-Support for `val` function is coming soon.

 In general, the structure of the upsert block is as follows: